 3.4 Contributions equivalent premiums (CEPs) are debts of the scheme, rather than liabilities and therefore as an expense, they rank as a first priority on wind-up.
 Until the trustees of the scheme make an election to pay CEPs, the liability to meet benefits in respect of contracted-out service still exists.

-4 Section 75 and 75A Deficiencies in multi-employer schemes
+4 Scheme funding deficiencies in multi-employer schemes